 Fixes:

 1. Remove the cover of the fluorescent bulb.
-Rotate it a half or a quarter turn, and then return it back into the light housing.
+Rotate it a half or a quarter turn.
+Then return it back into the light housing.
 You may need to do this for each light bulb to fix the issue.

 2. Replace the fluorescent bulb with one that’s more modern.